fizvlad/rails-app-template/README.md

 It is... configured 🤷‍♂️

-## BEM
+## BEM and styles structure

 Created with BEM in mind.
-Place your assets into `app/assets/` and create packs by configuring files in `app/javascript/packs`.
-Pass packs requirements using `content_for :packs` in your views
+Place your assets into `app/assets/` and create packs by configuring files in `app/javascript/packs/`.
+Pass packs requirements using `content_for :packs` in your views.

+Fonts are stored in `app/assets/fonts/` and defined in shared `app/stylesheets/fonts`

+Global SASS variables are stored in `app/stylesheets/variables`

+Images are stored in `app/assets/images/` and can be easily imported into stylesheets.
+See `svg.scss`

 ## CSS normalization